bitsofinfo/cicdstatemgr/examples/basics/README.md

 # Basic example

-The following examples will give you a brief overview of how you can uses `cicdstatemgr`
+The following examples will give you a decent overview of how you can make use of `cicdstatemgr`

+## scripts

+Note that all the examples provided in the various markdown files in this directory are also covered in the [scripts in the test/ directory](test/)

 ## Pre-req: Setup Redis